AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Days Late</td>
-   <td> <p>This field shows a date difference between Planned Start and Today if the Actual Completion Date is missing.</p> <p>Also&nbsp;shows a date difference between Actual Completion and Planned Completion, when an Actual Completion Date is present.</p> </td>
+   <td> <p>This field shows a date difference between Planned Start and [!UICONTROL Today] if the Actual Completion Date is missing.</p> <p>Also shows a date difference between Actual Completion and Planned Completion, when an Actual Completion Date is present.</p> </td>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Ad hoc">
    <td>Default Schedule</td>